Women rabbis and Torah scholars: 1920s

-The second decade of the twentieth century saw an increased effort to ordain women rabbis with several women enrolling in rabbinical programs.
+The third decade of the 20th century saw an increased effort to ordain women rabbis with several women enrolling in rabbinical programs.
 During this time, the first American Jewish woman reported to be admitted to a rabbinical school was Martha Neumark.
 Neumark was born in Berlin in 1904 and arrived in the US in 1907.
 In the early 1920s, Neumark was accepted to Reform Judaism's Hebrew Union College (HUC).
 Neumark also reportedly led services at a congregation in Frankfort, Michigan.
 Her entry into the HUC rabbinical program led to a 1922 resolution from the Central Conference of American Rabbis (CCAR) that allowed women to be ordained, however, in 1923, the governing board of Hebrew Union College voted to bar women from receiving ordination.
 Neumark withdrew from the rabbinical program after completing seven out of the nine years required for the completion of the program.

 At the same time as Neumark's entry into the rabbinical program, other American Jewish women also began studies for rabbinical ordination and were later denied formal ordination or left the program.
 These include Helen Levinthal, Avis Clamitz, Dora Askowith and Irma Lindheim.
 In the case of Helen Levinthal, formal ordination was denied to her after completing her studies in 1935.
 She only received a Master of Hebrew Letters (and a certificate recognizing her accomplishment) upon graduation, rather than a Master of Hebrew Letters and ordination as the men received, since the faculty felt it was not yet time for women's ordination as rabbis.
 In the mid-1920s, Avis Clamitz (wife of Charles E. Shulman) enrolled in a rabbinical program and later periodically served as a rabbi in an unofficial capacity for small congregations in Virginia.
 Dora Askowith, born in Kovno and a graduate of Barnard College and Columbia University, was a lecturer at Hunter College from 1912 to 1957.
 During the 1920s, Askowith enrolled in a rabbinical studies program.
 Irma Lindheim, the National President of Hadassah Women's Zionist Organization of America was reported to be enrolled as a candidate for rabbinical ordination.

 Around this time in Germany, the Hochschule für die Wissenschaft des Judentums, the rabbinic seminary of German Jewry began admitting women to study higher learning without the offer of ordination.
 The first woman to graduate from the seminary was Ellen Littmann (1909–1975) who later went on to teach biblical studies at Leo Baeck College in London.

 Meanwhile, in England, there was one notable instance of a Jewish woman receiving a formally appointment for a position within a synagogue.
 In 1928, Lily Montagu, a leader within Liberal Judaism in England, became a lay minister of the West Central Liberal Jewish Congregation.